Risk reduction for breast cancer

 Physical activity

 Many large studies have shown that engaging in regular physical activity can reduce your risk of developing breast cancer.
-It also decreases the risk of recurrence in those who have already been treated for breast cancer.
+Promising studies overseas have also shown regular exercise can decrease the risk of recurrence in cancer survivors.
+The clearest evidence so far is in bowel cancer, but many small scale trials have shown positive results for breast cancer.

 Regular exercise can reduce levels of oestrogen, insulin and insulin-like growth factors in your body.
 These substances all contribute to the growth of breast cancer cells.